sainimohit23/FaceNet-Real-Time-face-recognition/README.md

 ![ezgif com-resize](https://user-images.githubusercontent.com/26195811/50422107-10556480-086d-11e9-9016-e8886aca4140.gif)

+## Note/Bugs I know:
+* Model is trained using triplet loss.
+According to experiments it is recommended to chose `positive`, `negative` and `anchor` images carefully/manually for better results.
+Here I used a generator which selects images for `positive`, `negative` and `anchor` randomly (I'm Lazy af).
+To know more about this I recommend you to watch [this](https://youtu.be/d2XB5-tuCWU?list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF) video.

+* While training the model it will show very low loss straight away from the beginning.
+Don't fall for that.
+I will later include some reliable metric to get idea of model's accuracy on data while training.

 ## Refrences
 * FaceNet: A Unified Embedding for Face Recognition and Clustering : https://arxiv.org/abs/1503.03832.
 * Deepface paper https://www.cs.toronto.edu/~ranzato/publications/taigman_cvpr14.pdf.